MicrosoftDocs/azure-databases-docs/articles/cosmos-db/emulator.md

 ### Limitations

-In addition to features not yet supported or not planned as above, the following are current limitations of the emulator.
+In addition to features not yet supported or not planned as above, the following are current limitations of the vNext emulator.

 - The .NET SDK for Azure Cosmos DB does not support bulk execution API in the new emulator.
 - The .NET SDK does not support http mode in the new emulator in the new emulator.